-- In a mixing bowl, add the feta, graviera, gouda, eggs, and milk.
-Combine mixture well and season with pepper and paprika.
-If the mixture looks too runny, add in bread crumbs.
+- In a mixing bowl, add the grated cheeses (feta, graviera, gouda), the eggs, and the milk.
+Combine the mixture well and season with pepper and paprika.
+Add in some bread crumbs, if the mixture looks too runny.

 - Cover the bowl with plastic wrap and refrigerate for at least 30 minutes, to allow the mixture to firm up.

 - When the cheese mixture is ready, add some flour to a bowl or plate.
-Form the mixture and roll into balls, about golf ball sized.
+Form the mixture and roll into balls, walnut-sized balls.
 Then, roll the balls into flour and set aside.

-- Remove from the pan with a slotted spoon and place them on a plate lined with paper towels to absorb any excess oil.
+- Remove the cheese balls from the pan with a slotted spoon and place them on a plate lined with paper towels to absorb any excess oil.